 Yemen is one of the most water-scarce countries in the world, and the civil war has further restricted access to safe water.
 Since the fighting escalated in 2015, UNICEF and partners have worked to rehabilitate damaged water, sanitation and hygiene (WASH) systems.
 Today, UNICEF reaches almost 9 million people in Yemen with vitally needed WASH services.
 "UNICEF is striving to prevent a complete collapse of water and sanitation systems in Yemen," says Maysoun Alhajomar, a UNICEF Yemen WASH specialist.

 Now an urgent funding crisis looms.
-Without adequate resources by the end of June, 6 million people will soon be deprived of the water they need to stay alive.
+Without adequate resources, 6 million people will soon be deprived of the water they need to stay alive.

 UNICEF-supported community health workers like 23-year-old Saba Muhammad Essa (top photo) spend their days traveling rugged roads on foot to reach families cut off from lifesaving medical services by the ongoing fighting.
 She teaches proper handwashing and hygiene techniques, and conducts malnutrition screenings and referrals.
 "We are now in quarantine because of the coronavirus," she says.
 "The war has affected our society by the siege, nonpayment of salaries, increase of the number of widows and orphans and the increase of [people] displaced by the war from their houses and cities."

 UNICEF-supported community health workers go door-to-door raising awareness on how to prevent the spread of COVID-19 — a real challenge in Yemen, where 70% of households lack access to soap and water